Vaughan Berry: Later years

 Back in England, Berry was the British delegate to the International Authority for the Ruhr, and became a full-time member of the Iron and Steel Corporation of Great Britain for three years.
 In retirement, he frequently wrote letters to The Times, where he expressed his long-standing aversion to currency speculation, his objection to criticisms of the Labour Party made by the apostate former MP Ronald Chamberlain, and his solutions to the problems of Northern Ireland in the wake of The Troubles.

 With his first wife, Dorothy Loveday, Berry had two sons, both of whom died at the end of World War II.
 Dorothy herself died in 1959, and in the following year Berry remarried, to Joan Ogilvie Kirke.
 Having lived for some years in Aylesbury, Buckinghamshire, he returned latterly to Bath.
 There he died in February 1979, to be commemorated in a Die Welt obituary as the man who had led Hamburg "safely through the ravages of the post-war period".
+One of those who paid his respects was Helmut Schmidt, who rang James Callaghan, then the Prime Minister, to ensure that his condolences were passed on to Berry's widow.
 Lady Berry died in Bath on 20 May 1980.